pcamacho-o/FSE_In_Support/README.md

 Both projects aim to **identify intervention patterns, and support data-driven decisions**.

 ### ⚠️ Important Note
 All analyses are performed on **synthetic data** generated for demonstration and educational purposes.

 Example: Investigating the **CTE result set**, filtered by *on-site* interventions, we can verify the **same intervention_start date** each visit for one machine, *which is not a common behavior for an FSE*, causing a logical equal to **0** result when referencing the CTE in the MTBF SQL query.

+---
+CTE result set

 <img width="1918" height="1078" alt="CTE set" src="https://github.com/user-attachments/assets/35d52ed7-a2bd-4c0c-890b-adaaad5904d4" />

+---
+CTE Query

 ```sql